microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 ### NotStartsWith

-The `NotStartsWith` assertion method checks the field value starts with the specified prefix.
+The `NotStartsWith` assertion method checks the operand starts with the specified prefix.
 This condition fails when any of the specified sub-strings are found at the start of the operand.
+If the operand is an array of strings, this condition fails if any of the strings start with the specified prefix.
 Optionally a case-sensitive compare can be used, however case is ignored by default.

 The following parameters are accepted: